PrestaShop/PrestaShop/README.md

 Getting support
 --------

-If you need help using PrestaShop 1.7, contact the PrestaShop support team: http://support.prestashop.com/.
+If you need help using PrestaShop 1.7, ask on the forums: https://www.prestashop.com/forums/forum/273-170x-in-development/

 Thank you for downloading and using the PrestaShop open-source e-commerce solution!